Verteiltes Rechnen

 14) Coverage: The spatial or temporal topic of the resource, the spatial

-applicability of the resource, or the jurisdiction under which the resource is relevant
+applicability of the resource, or the jurisdiction under which the resource is

 15) Rights: Information about rights held in and over the resource